ent0n29/aware/README.md

 `strategy-service` contains sample engines under `com.polybot.hft.polymarket.strategy.*`.

-`MidpointMakerEngine` is a simple “cancel/replace around midpoint” example.

-Enable it only after you’ve set risk limits and are confident in the behavior:

-- `hft.polymarket.market-ws-enabled=true`
-- `hft.strategy.midpoint-maker.enabled=true`

 `HouseEdgeEngine` is a “biased market maker” example:

 - Computes a short moving average from the `last_trade_price` WS event